 - Grind to a fine powder.
 Remove from the jar and store the masala powder in an air-tight jar or container.
 Keep the jar in the refrigerator.

-- Use the masala powder as required.
+- Use the Bisi Bele Bath Powder as needed.

 Hello, have been following all your recipes and have loved them.
 Need to try this out.
 Was wondering do you grind the masala with fresh coconut while making the BBB?
 My MIL does so while making hers.